Emilio Fernández: Personal life

 Gladys Fernández, a 16-year-old Cuban girl, became his first wife in 1941.
 Their relationship was affected by Emilio's passion for Hollywood diva Dolores del Río and Gladys ended up leaving him.
 Emilio and Gladys had a daughter, the writer Adela Fernández y Fernández.

 His most stable relationship was with the actress Columba Domínguez.
 They were together for seven years, but the relationship collapsed because Columba became pregnant, and he did not want more children.
 She decided to have the baby without his consent, they broke up.
 Their daughter, Jacaranda, died in 1978 after falling from the top of a building.

 His marriage to Gloria De Valois Cabiedes produced another daughter, Xochitl Fernández De Valois.

+Actor Jaime Fernández was his cousin.

 Fernández was infatuated with the British-American actress Olivia de Havilland, whom he never met.
 Fernández asked the then-president of Mexico, Miguel Alemán, to extend a street in Coyoacán to his mansion, and to name it Dulce Olivia.
 Thus, he would always have her symbolically near, transformed into a street, and always at his feet.

 The door of his house at Calle de la Dulce Olivia, 1, Coyoacán.